bugrayildiz1/cs-mod-5-2020-project/docs/scrum assignments/Scrum_Assignment_Bugra_Yildiz_.md

 At the end of the meetings, I would like to give feedback about how the meetings can be more efficient If I can realise a point about it.

 ## Q6: How do you decide the requirements of your application?
 What are your criteria to decide if the product is genuinely completed?
+We decide for the requirements according to the requriements in the guide of the project.
+This is the most important factor while deciding our requirements for our application.
+After that, additional requirements are also can be a decide upon the time and the budget.

 ## Q7: Do you think the evaluation is important for productivity?
 How do you assess yourself and your Colleagues?
+I think evaluation is very important factor for productivity.
+Getting feedback and giving feedback has crucial factor within the project meetings to improve ourselves.
+I assess myself and my colleagues according to the quality of the project at the end.
+I think it is the best way to do that.